gvwilson/sdxpy/src/check/index.md

 [% inc file="contains.out" %]

-We have written several recursive functions already, all of which have more or less the same [%i "control flow" %].
+At this point have written several recursive functions that have almost exactly the same [%i "control flow" %].
-A good rule of software design is that if we have written something three times, we should turn what we've learned into something reusable so that we never have to write it again.
+A good rule of software design is that if we have built something three times we should make what we've learned reusable so that we never have to write it again.
 In this case,
-we can use the [%g visitor_pattern "Visitor" %] [%i "design pattern" %].
+we will rewrite our code to use the [%g visitor_pattern "Visitor" %] [%i "design pattern" %].

 A visitor is a [%i "class" %] that knows how to get to each element of a data structure and call a user-defined [%i "method" %] when it gets there.
 Our visitor will have three methods: